sureshHARDIYA/skmukhiya2021/content/posts/2019-04-22--ethical-aspects-of-my-project/index.md

 draft: false
 slug: "ethical-aspects-of-my-project"
 tags:
+  - "paper review"
-  - "Paper Review"
+  - "evidence-based treatment"
-  - "Evidence-based psychological"
+  - "psychological treatment"
 description: "The trustworthiness of the scientific society and the perception of the public to judge and adhere to new knowledge strongly depends on the authenticity, accuracy, and reliability of the results that have been published."
 socialImage: ethics.png
 ---